genome-nexus/genome-nexus/docs/FAQ.md

 - **VEP returns a 4xx error** — for example, a malformed variant string that VEP rejects.
 - **Any unexpected exception** during annotation processing.

-When `successfully_annotated: true`, it means VEP responded with HTTP 200 and the result was transformed without error — but note that a true value does **not** guarantee `transcript_consequences` is populated (see below).
+When `successfully_annotated: true`, it means VEP responded with HTTP 200 and the result was transformed without error, but `transcript_consequences` could be null.

 > **Note for developers:** The flag is set by `setSuccessfullyAnnotated(true)` only on the path where `super.fetchAndCache(id)` returns a non-null `VariantAnnotation`.
 All exception paths (`HttpServerErrorException`, `HttpClientErrorException`, and the generic `catch (Exception e)`) create an empty `VariantAnnotation` without calling that setter, leaving the field false.
 There is no retry logic anywhere in the codebase — on VEP failure, the error is logged at ERROR level under `org.cbioportal.genome_nexus.service.cached.BaseCachedExternalResourceFetcher` and the placeholder is returned immediately.